-The public is encouraged to review and comment on this Draft SRP/EA.
-The Draft SRP/EA will be made available for public review and comment for 45 days following the release of the Draft SRP/EA, as specified in the public notice published in the Federal and Louisiana Registers.
-The public notice will also specify the date, time, and location of a public meeting.
-Comments on the Draft SRP/EA can be submitted during the comment period by one of following methods:
+On December 20, 2017, the LA TIG released the Draft SRP/EA.
+The Draft SRP/EA was made available for public review and comment for 45 days as specified in the public notice published in the Federal and Louisiana Registers.
+A public meeting was held January 24, 2018 in New Orleans to present the Draft SRP/EA and hear public comments on the plan.